How One Couple's Love Story Sparked Change In Their Community, Block By Block

 But deindustrialization that started in the 1980s stalled the rise of many middle-class African-American families in the area.
 And Sharon was disturbed by the evidence of that deterioration throughout Lindsay Heights.

-While celebrating Christmas one year, the couple remembers sitting in the kitchen, looking out at their block.
+While celebrating Christmas one year, the couple remembers, they were sitting in the kitchen, looking out at their block.
 With most of the homes vacant and boarded up, the street was very dark.

-In the dark, Larry says Sharon noticed a flash of light.
+In the dark, Larry says, Sharon noticed a flash of light.
 "What's going on with the flickering of those lights?" he remembers her asking.
 "And it was crack pipes."

 "It's not right," Larry says.

 Sharon made a request.
 "I want you to do that house, please," she recalls asking.
-"I did say 'please,' right?"
+"I did say, 'Please,' right?"

 "Absolutely," he says.
-"Your eyes always say 'please.' "
+"Your eyes always say, 'Please.' "

-It was their first joint renovation on the block, but hardly the last.
+It was their first joint renovation on the block but hardly their last.
 A few years after that first renovation, the couple established Walnut Way, a nonprofit dedicated to revitalizing their Milwaukee neighborhood.

 Since then, they've built and restored more than 100 homes.